 "If you never want your own soldier son to be tortured, you must oppose torturing the soldier sons of your enemies."

 "Support our troops - by bringing them home!"

 "If I were in charge, all perishable products would state a use-by date instead of sell-by, and food in sealed containers would have to say how long it's good for after it's been opened."

 "If you vote for a politician who claims to have simple answers to complex issues, you're both fools."

-"I much prefer a politician who 'flip-flops' to someone whose opinions remain steadfast even when presented with new evidence."
+"I much prefer a politician who 'flip-flops' to someone whose opinions don't change even when shown contradictory evidence."

 "It amazes me when people vote against their own interests, because they're swayed by pandering politicians who claim to oppose abortion and gay marriage, and say they believe in god.
 Some voters would rather see their own middle-class retirement and medical entitlements slashed, and have their taxes fund foreign wars, just so millionaires and big corporations can get tax breaks."